How to reverse a range in Python (with examples)

 Thanks for reading

-Disclaimer: This post might contain affiliate links.
+Disclaimer: This post may contain affiliate links.
 I might receive a commission if a purchase is made.
 However, it doesn’t change the cost you’ll pay.